 Opening Hours can be found by perusing the appropriate section of their Opening Hours page.
 If you go to County Hall reception, staff will direct you to the Office.

-You can take a camera into the Search-room, but they make a charge to people wishing to take advantage of this service.
+You can take a camera into the Search-room, but they make a charge to people wishing to take advantage of this service, and you are required to fill in a photography permit form.
 Restrictions are placed on taking photographs of certain documents become some are fragile and can be easily damaged.

 Powys County Archive is part of the Archives Wales reader's ticket scheme.
 You will need to bring ID when you first visit, including evidence of your signature, in order to be issued with a card.